lewis-revill/morello-sdk/README.md

 **clang** compiler is in the path after sourcing **/morello/env/morello-pcuabi-env**.

 Please make sure that the Makefile of the application you are trying to port to Morello using this development kit is compliant with these assumptions.

+# Container verification

+morello-pcuabi-env generated containers are signed using [consign](https://github.com/sigstore/cosign).
+To verify the validity of a container before donwloading it please follow the information contained in the [.cosign](.cosign/README.md) directory.